DevAndArtist/swift-singletongenerator/README.md

  - More examples.
  - Code documentation.
  - Wait for 2-3 needed Swift features so the generator can create true singletons.
- - Maybe some improvements to the code, when Swift 2.0 is out of beta.

 Everything is under *MIT License*.